Sede Vacante 1187

 Interea curia Romana venerat de Verona Ferrarias, quae est civitas ad introitum Venetiae super Adriaticum mare, et super litus maximi fluminis Padi.
 Ibi in festo sancti Lucae [October 18, 1187] mortuus est papa Urbanus auditis predictis rumoribus et tactus dolore cordis intrinsecus.
 Ibidem sanior pars cardinalium voluit dominum Henricum Albanensem quondam Clarevallis abbatem eligere, sed timens et praecavens dissensionis periculum prosiliit in medium, dicens: se crucis Domini servum ad praedicandam crucem per gentes et regna praeparatum.
 Electus est itaque in Papam magister Albertus cancellarius, et vocatus est Gregorius octavus.

-The term "sanior pars" is usually an admission that the party in question does not have the majority, and, since Alexander III (1179) that meant two-thirds majority, and it is sometimes an indication of the sympathies of the author of the lines.
+The term "sanior pars" is usually an admission that the party in question does not have the majority, and, since the Constitution of Alexander III (1179) that meant two-thirds majority, and it is sometimes an indication of the sympathies of the author of the lines.
 It seems, in this case, that there was a minority in favor of Cardinal Henri de Marsiac, Bishop of Albano.
 Henri must have recognized that he did not have a chance of being elected, and fearing the possible consequences of dissension or deadlock among the electors, announced that he wanted to preach the Crusade.
 Who could deny him his wish?
 And indeed the new pope assigned him to that very task.
 Gervase of Canterbury adds that Cardinal Albert di Morra had a good deal of credit with the Emperor, and it was he who had been keeping the Emperor briefed on the confidential doings of the Roman Curia [ed.
 Stubbs II, p.
 402; Watterich II, p.
 684]:

 Sciebant enim cardinales quod idem Albertus multam imperatoris haberet gratiam, eo quod ipsius semper fovens partem, eidem omnia Romanae curiae revelaret secreta.